dnap512/etc/README.md

-This is a repository of Algorithm codes.
+This is a repository of my algorithm codes.